-- (a) Paper copies of aApplications shall be prepared on standard 8 1⁄2 x 11 inch sheets, and plans shall be folded to that size.
-Electronic copies of applications shall be submitted through electronic mail, on compact discs, or in an electronic file format compatible with the computer system of the commission. - (b) Each application shall contain a table of contents. - (c) All information furnished shall follow the numbering systems set forth in Site 301.03 through 301.09. - (d) If any numbered item is not applicable or the information is not available, an appropriate comment shall be made so that no numbered item shall remain unanswered. - (e) To the extent practicable, copies of applications shall be double-sided.
+(a) Paper copies of applications shall be prepared on standard 8 $\frac{1}{2} \times 11$ inch sheets, and plans, maps, photosimulations, and other oversized documents shall be folded to that size or rolled and provided in protective tubes.
+Electronic copies of applications shall be submitted through electronic mail, on compact discs, or in an electronic file format compatible with the computer system of the commission.

+(b) Each application shall contain a table of contents.

+(c) All information furnished shall appear in the same order as the requirements to provide that information appear follow the numbering systems set forth in Site 301.03 through 301.09.

+(d) If any numbered item is not applicable or the information is not available, an appropriate comment shall be made so that no numbered item shall remain unanswered.

+(e) To the extent practicable, copies of applications shall be double-sided.